Rakesh11314311/MindFlix/README.md

 ## Instructions to run the model

-1. **Install Dependencies**

-Install the required packages using pip.
+1. **Install Dependencies :** Install the required packages using pip.
 The required packages are given in requirements.txt

 2. **Add the YouTube links in linky.txt line by line**